-As you know, Good Chemistry of Massachusetts, Inc. ("GCM") currently holds a Provisional Licensure for a Retail Marijuana Establishment at 696 Western Avenue in Lynn.
-Pursuant to 935 CMR 500.103(4), GCM must submit an application for the annual renewal of its license from the Cannabis Control Commission ("CCC").
+As you know, Good Chemistry of Massachusetts, Inc. ("GCM") currently holds a Retail Marijuana Establishment License located at 696 Western Avenue in Lynn.
+Pursuant to 935 CMR 500.103(4) and 935 CMR 501.103(4), GCM must submit an application for the annual renewal of its license to operate in Lynn to the Cannabis Control Commission ("CCC").
 As a condition of that renewal, the CCC has required that we request from Lynn, our host community, the records of any cost to the city anticipated or actual, resulting from the operation of our Retail Marijuana Establishment.
-At present time, GCM only holds Provisional License and has not yet commenced operations at its Lynn location.

 In order to comply with this condition of our renewal, we are submitting to your office our formal request for records of any cost incurred by the City of Lynn over the past year as a result of our operations.
-Please send any documentation to by mail and e-mail to:
+Please send any documentation to by mail or e-mail to:

-Smith, Costello & Crawford Public Policy Law Group c/o Jonathan Capano

-One State Street, 15th Floor

-Boston, MA 02109
+Good Chemistry of Massachusetts, Inc. c/o Jennifer K. Crawford Smith, Costello & Crawford One State Street, 15th Floor Boston, MA 02109 jcrawford@publicpolicylaw.com

-jcapano@publicpolicylaw.com